Relativistic quantum Otto engine: Instant work extraction from a quantum field: Results: Extracted Work from QOE

 We observe from \eqref{eq:positive work condition for delta} that a QOE with instantaneous isochoric processes is capable of extracting positive work, depending on the causal propagator $E(\mathfrak{f}_1, \mathfrak{f}_2)$.
 The causal propagator $E(\mathfrak{f}_1, \mathfrak{f}_2)$ represents the signaling between the regions $\mathfrak{f}_1$ and $\mathfrak{f}_2$ through the quantum field.
 The vanishing causal propagator, $E(\mathfrak{f}_1, \mathfrak{f}_2)=0$, implies no signaling between the regions.
 Since we only have a single UDW detector, this signaling refers to a self-communication, i.e., the detector in region $\mathfrak{f}_2$ receiving its own signal sent from $\mathfrak{f}_1$ when it first coupled to the field.
 This point is visualized in Figure~\ref{fig:communication}.

 The positive work condition \eqref{eq:positive work condition for delta} implies that if the detector is unable to self-communicate, then $E(\mathfrak{f}_1, \mathfrak{f}_2)=0$ leading to $\braket{W\ts{ext}}=0$.
 Thus, self-communication is necessary to extract positive work for a delta-coupled UDW detector.
+We stress that this holds for any globally hyperbolic spacetimes, though the way signals propagate may vary depending on the spacetime under consideration.
 It should be noted that merely receiving a signal from the past does not guarantee work extraction since the sign in \eqref{eq:positive work condition for delta} might be positive even when $E(\mathfrak{f}_1,\mathfrak{f}_2) \neq 0$.
 We will address the mechanism for the work extraction at the end of this subsection.

 \item \textit{The state of the field;}

 The causal propagator $E(\mathfrak{f}_1, \mathfrak{f}_2)$ is a state-independent quantity, i.e., its value is the same no matter what the field state $\omega$ is.
 Therefore, the positive work condition \eqref{eq:positive work condition for delta} is state-independent as well.